x0d167/system-scripts/README.md

 # System Scripts

-Just a collection of python scripts for managing my system.
-Nothing complicated.
-Just trying things and seeing what quality of life improvements I can make.
+This is just a collection of scripts that may grow, unless I split them up into their own repos.
+They're intended to be little utilities I use on my system for maintenance, bootstrapping, avoiding tedious things etc. Many of them, I suspect, could have just been bash scripts.
+And if the scripts in this don't grow, it means they probably ended up just being bash scripts.